Galadri

 FieldTypeDescription

 readrestrictedRead and list only.
-Create, update, and delete actions are blocked.
+Writes are blocked.

 System Fields